Research Office of the Reich Air Ministry: Tukhachevski affair

 The second major operation of the FA was the Mikhail Tukhachevsky case.

 Housecleaning affair

-The third major operation of the FA was the supposed "housecleaning" operation that was undertaken by the FA in 1938, when significant numbers of personnel from the Ministry of War were forcefully removed.
+The third major operation of the FA was a "housecleaning" undertaken by the FA in 1938, when significant numbers of personnel from the Ministry of War were forcefully removed.
 Two major figures were Werner von Blomberg and the aristocrat Baron Werner von Fritsch and a number of very high ranking officers who had to leave the field.
 Flicke considered this Göring's revenge, and the revenge of the FA for the death of Hans Schimpf.

 During this time, the Foreign Office, which was controlled by Joachim von Ribbentrop, was wired with microphones without any ministry official noticing.

 Austrian affair

 The FA played a very important role in the intercepting communications of the government of the Federal State of Austria before the Anschluss occupation in March 1938.
 A special subsection in the FA was formed, and subsequently the entire communications system of Austria was intercepted.
 They were increasingly aided in their operation by sympathetic Austrian officials.
 All telephone conversations carried out in Austrian ministries, the content of all telegrams sent abroad, and many important documents were sent to the Forschungsamt.
 The Austrian officials even went as far as to provide all the cryptographic systems used by the Foreign Office in Vienna, by the Austrian Armed Forces and by the Austrian Police.
 The Austrian telephone and telegraph cables leading through the Berchtesgaden areas were tapped by the FA.